jennynicoleaustin/udemy-react/S16 Forms and User Input/Section 16 Notes.md

 - Useful if you only need the data 1x
 STATE
 - when you need to reset the input to an empty string

+V. 200 Basic Validation
+- Rules of validation..
+  - validation client side should be used for improving the user experience
+  - validation should be done server side because the client side code can always be edited in the browser.